-The Safeguarding team has represented primary care at operational meetings, including the Warrington Safeguarding Partnership Practitioner's Forum, Warrington Safeguarding Partnership Impact Group, Warrington Safeguarding Partnership Training Pool, Multi-agency Risk Assessment Conference (MARAC), Channel Panel and Multi-Agency Public Protection Arrangements (MAPPA).
+The Safeguarding team has represented Primary Care at operational meetings, including the Warrington Safeguarding Partnership Practitioner's Forum, Warrington Safeguarding Partnership Impact Group, Warrington Safeguarding Partnership Training Pool, Multi-agency Risk Assessment Conference (MARAC), Channel Panel and Multi-Agency Public Protection Arrangements (MAPPA).

-Safeguarding training opportunities for primary care practitioners have been delivered through a number of 'lunch and learn' workshop sessions.
+Safeguarding training opportunities for Primary Care practitioners have been delivered through several 'lunch and learn' workshop sessions.
 Invitations to these sessions have also been extended to our colleagues in Halton.
 A range of contemporaneous safeguarding issues have been covered, including perplexing illness and fabricated illness (including the new Pan-Cheshire and Mersey Guideline), child sexual abuse awareness, and learning from Safeguarding Children Practice Reviews.
 The knowledge and expertise of local Designated Leads have been utilised to facilitate these sessions.